plantshley/web-tools-persona-quest/README.md

 ```

 ### Modifying Questions
-Update the `quizQuestions` array to add or modify quiz questions.
+Update the `quizQuestions` array in `src/components/PersonalityQuiz_tableVer.js` to add or modify quiz questions.
 Each question should have:
 - Unique id
 - Question text
-- Array of options with scoring for different personality traits
+- Array of options with scoring for different personality traits and tool attributes

+### Updating the Excel Database
+Run `node updateExcel.js` to sync the toolsDatabase with the Excel spreadsheet (`Web_Tools_Database.xlsx`).
+The script creates an "Updates" tab with all tools formatted for easy review.

 ### Styling Changes
 - Colors and themes can be modified in `tailwind.config.js`